Mesoscale two-sample testing for networks: Theoretical guarantees

 \subsubsection{The general exponential family edge model}

-Under the general exponential family edge model with a known mean-variance relationship, we will establish the asymptotic distribution for our test statistic as $m \rightarrow \infty$ for fixed $r$ and $c$.
-The edge expectation parameters $\Theta^{(1)}_{\mathcal{S},m}$ and $\Theta^{(2)}_{\mathcal{S},m}$, under a local alternative reparameterization, can be written as
+\fi Under the general exponential family edge model with a known mean-variance relationship, we will establish the asymptotic results for the distribution for our test statistic $w^{(\mathrm{E})}$.
+For simplicity, we suppose that the hypothesis set is rectangular with $r$ rows and $c$ columns, and that we have two balanced groups ($m_1=m_2=m$).
+Consider an asymptotic regime $n \rightarrow \infty$, where $n$ is the number of nodes in each sampled network, and allow $m = m(n)$, $r = r(n)$, $c = c(n)$ to diverge with $n$.
+We consider a sequence of local alternatives which scale with $m$ and provide intuition about the optimal projection matrices for $\Psi_{\alpha,U,V}^{(\mathrm{E})}$.
+We write the edge expectation parameters $\Theta^{(1)}_{\mathcal{S},n}$ and $\Theta^{(2)}_{\mathcal{S},n}$ as